 The IND in figures

-In the Dublin procedure, the IND provided clarity on 330 applications in February.
-Although this is less than budgeted (580), the IND made more decisions than new applications received (260).
-As a result, the number of outstanding applications decreased from 1,250 to 1,180.
-It is expected that the number of decisions will align more closely with the number of applications in the coming period.
+In May, the IND provided clarity on 210 applications in the Dublin procedure.
+Although this is fewer than the budgeted 580, the IND made more decisions than the number of applications received (160).
+As a result, the number of pending applications further decreased from 840 to 790.

 Asylum: Safe Country procedure (Track 2)